Thank you for visiting my website. I hope you enjoy looking at my paintings.

 I enjoy experimenting with different ways of painting the same motif: the view from my garden, across the Firth to Tarbat Ness lighthouse and to the far North of Scotland; the vast expanses of sand and sea at Findhorn, Nairn and Lossiemouth.
 I love the amazing coastal landscape on my doorstep, and in my paintings I try to convey the experience of living here – the sensation of seaspray on a windswept beach, the magic of moonlight over still water, the muted mystery of the snow-covered landscape, the brooding atmosphere of slate-grey skies over a golden field.
-I also enjoy exploring the West coast of Scotland, and I’m excited about spending time painting in Cornwall this year (2018), on another wild coast.
+Other wild coasts – from the West of Scotland to Cornwall – have also been an inspiration.

 When working in mixed media, I sometimes work quite slowly and meditatively, applying gold leaf, adding texture and scraps of text and musical notation, building up layers, adding glazes of acrylic paint and ink, scratching through and scraping back.
 At other times, especially when painting seascapes, I work more rapidly – flinging and flicking paint and ink, scribbling, scraping and making gestural, expressive marks.

 I’ve become fascinated by the expressive capabilities of watercolour and have been experimenting both on paper and on gessoed board – incorporating texture, gold-leaf, metal powder and acrylic mediums.

 As well as painting landscapes and seascapes, I sometimes create art-historical collages, and I also love to paint flowers, when I try to achieve a sense of joyful simplicity.